emacsmirror/ytdl/README.md

 tool, etc.).
 Those challenges (or leaning curves) can prevent many potential users from using the tool.

-The idea of `ydl4e` is to provide an intuitive and flexible Emacs interface for youtube-dl. `ydl4e` leads to considerable gains in efficiency and comfort, especially when used with `exwm` and a programmable web browser (see [Next Browser](https://next.atlas.engineer)).
+The idea of `youtube-dl.el` is to provide an intuitive and flexible Emacs interface for youtube-dl. `youtube-dl.el` leads to considerable gains in efficiency and comfort, especially when used with `exwm` and a programmable web browser (see [Next Browser](https://next.atlas.engineer)).